SwedbankPay/developer.swedbankpay.com/payment-instruments/vipps/seamless-view.md

    towards Swedbank Pay with the collected Purchase information.
 2.  `rel: view-payment` is a value in one of the operations, sent as a response from Swedbank Pay to the Merchant.
-3.  `Open iframe` creates the Swedbank Pay hosted iframe.
+3.  `Open iframe` creates the Swedbank Pay Seamless View.
      The Seamless View displays the payment page as content inside of the `iframe`.
 The payer can enter their mobile phone number for authorization.
 4. A `POST` request is sent to the Vipps API with the mobile number for